 Whether you're a new investor or an experienced trader, knowledge is the key to confidence.
-We're here to help you learn with guided overviews on major topics, in-depth articles, videos, and our complete educational library.
+We're here to help.

 How are investments taxed?

 Earnings from investments are taxed in different ways and at different rates—or sometimes not at all—depending on the investment itself.

 Here's a quick overview.

 Every investor needs a basic understanding of capital gains and how they are taxed.
 A capital gain occurs when you sell an investment such as a stock for a profit.

 Taxpayers with adjusted income above the applicable threshold are subject to the 3.8% net investment income tax for their long-term capital gains and qualified dividends.